Insights

 • Brand suitability analysis and matching

-By evaluating what the influencers’ content looks like and whether they have worked with your competitors in the past, AI will easily find an influencer that will match all of your specific requests.
+By evaluating what the influencers’ content looks like and whether they have worked with your competitors in the past, AI also helps source influencers that can match all of your specific requests.